yen6465/uart-command-parser/README.md

 ![work flow](./ucmd-flow.png)

-- Uart Monitor: It's an rx interrupt.
+- Uart Monitor: It's the UART RX interrupt.
 - Parser cmd: Once it find a command, push it to a task queue.
 So it has potential to process complex task which may consume multiple steps.
 - Run cmd: It's nothing, but in the background, it implements a simple event-listener design mode.